 - Take a creative sunset shot.

-All were perfectly doable!
+All of these Juan for Fun challenges were perfectly doable!
 In fact, these were things that I already planned on doing or things that I would naturally have to do.
 Still and the same, these challenges surely added more flair to my trip and I was more than ready to start ticking them off!

 Arrival, Noon: While I was on the plane, I had to wonder why it seemed like all the seats were packed… I mean, I would expect this phenomena from such a famous place like Boracay for example; but for Masbate, I had to rack my brain and wonder why I hadn’t heard of this place if it had that much passengers per flight!